Council President's COVID-19 Resources

 Meal Distribution Sites: Baltimore City and its partners are providing free grab-n-go meals for youth and families at nearly 100 sites across the city.
 Note: Only some sites serve weekend meals.
 For more information, click here.

-All child care programs are now closed.
+Childcare programs have moved forward with Maryland's Phase 2 plan of reopening, click here for more information.
 During the State of Emergency, child care programs have been established by the State to serve designated essential personnel at no cost.

-Permits: The Department of Recreation and Parks’ Permit Office, located at 3201 Boston Street, will be closed to the public beginning Monday, March 16.
-No permit applications will be accepted in person, until further notice.
+Permits: The Department of Recreation and Parks’ Permit will start accepting permit applications staring on July 6.
 For event permits that take place in our parks, including Open to Public Events in Parks, General Park Use or Private Events, Athletic Permits and more, please visit the Rec & Parks website or email Park.Permits@baltimorecity.gov.
 Read more here.

 Rec Centers: All Baltimore City Recreation & Parks (BCRP) rec centers (including those attached to schools, i.e., Crispus Attucks, Ella Bailey, Mt Royal, and Robert C. Marshall) have ceased operating programming as of Monday, March 16.